Akbram98/Paramed-AndroidApp/README.md

   id 'com.google.gms.google-services' version '4.3.8' apply false

  ## Project Demo
- IF your interested in watching a demo of this project with no sound then here is the [link](https://drive.google.com/file/d/1EM7xl7EOJXe2wgTQs4uB0Ksur4w_-jwy/view?usp=sharing).
+ If you are interested in watching a demo of this project then here is the [link](https://drive.google.com/file/d/1EM7xl7EOJXe2wgTQs4uB0Ksur4w_-jwy/view?usp=sharing).
+WARNING: This video has no sound!